ID Released For 27-Year-Old Killed In Fiery Route 17 Crash

-The identity of a man killed in a fiery crash on Route 17 has been identified.
+The identity of a man killed in a fiery crash on Route 17 has been released.

 The crash happened on Friday, June 19 at about 12:30 p.m. in the town of Wallkill.